 An early assignment of mine at the Investigative Reporting Workshop was to highlight an embargoed Pew Research Center report on trust as a part of the American lexicon.
 Why is trust important?
 It's a basic building block, experts allege, upon which citizens place their lives in the hands of public officials and organizations — those same people and organizations that so often become the focus of powerful investigative reporting.

 When a chilling discovery thrust the quality of a public utility's drinking water supply into question, it became clear that fair and accurate coverage required more than just one story.
 I wanted to include these two stories among my writing samples for two reasons, however: Not only do they represent a long series, but they illustrate how that coverage can sometimes become the story, no matter how hard you try to prevent it.

 I would venture that event coverage or advances don't often make a reporter's writing-sample cut.
 This is a rare exception.
 When a source approached me about getting something in the newspaper's calendar section about some upcoming housing events, I took a mundane tip one step further.
 After all, there is almost always a deeper story to tell.

 Stories sometimes come together for an investigative reporter piece-by-piece.
 Operating on a tip from a confidential source, this one left me determining what kinds of negotiations were taking place between a local nonprofit and a venue management company and just how much control that company may ultimately have.

-Once open records request documents revealed that the city was negotiating a deal with a local museum that would move from its historic location, it was critical that I frame that story in the proper context: part of a larger effort to lower city subsidies and liquidate real estate.
+Once open records request documents revealed that the city was negotiating a deal with a local museum that could mean its move from a historic, downtown location, it was critical that I frame that story in the proper context: part of a larger effort to lower city subsidies and liquidate real estate.